-Previous research shows that obesity-related illness incur considerable costs, but this new study indicates that reduced productivity of employees resulting from these health consequences may pose an even greater cost to society because of higher production costs and a less competitive workforce.
+Previous research shows that obesity-related illnesses incur considerable costs, but this new study indicates that reduced productivity of employees resulting from these health consequences may pose an even greater cost to society because of higher production costs and a less competitive workforce.

-This study highlights an equally important role of indirect economic costs, such as absenteeism, and the need to extend policy discussions and evaluation of initiatives beyond the direct financial drain of obesity in the health care sector.
+This study highlights an equally important role of indirect economic costs, such as absenteeism, and the need to extend policy discussions and evaluation of initiatives beyond the direct financial drain of obesity in the healthcare sector.

-“Understanding all economic costs of obesity, including lost productivity, is critical for policymakers working on obesity prevention at any level,” notes lead author, Tatiana Andreyeva, ,the Rudd Center’s director of economic initiatives.
+“Understanding all economic costs of obesity, including lost productivity, is critical for policymakers working on obesity prevention at any level,” notes lead author, Tatiana Andreyeva, the Rudd Center’s director of economic initiatives.
 “Quantifying not just obesity-related health care costs but also economic costs is essential for informed decision making.”

 Co-authors include Joerg Luedicke, a senior scientist at StataCorp, and Y. Claire Wang assistant professor at Columbia University’s Mailman School of Public Health.